sentinel-hub/pin-library/README.md

 ## 2. Contribute the Whole Theme

-To contribute content to pin library, you need the following:
+To contribute content to the pin library, you need the following:
 - A JSON file with EO Browser pins (check section 2)
 - Installed git and the Pin Library repository cloned (see [this guide](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to learn how to use git)
 - Images for each pin downloaded